 How do I pull this off?
-I fly for (almost) free using points earned from a Southwest credit card.
+I fly for practically free using points earned from a Chase Southwest credit card.

 Southwest’s frequent flier program is called Rapid Rewards.

-Keep in mind that I only recommend opening a new credit card if you have a history of using credit responsibly and paying your bills on time.
+- I only recommend opening a new credit card if you have a history of using credit responsibly and paying your bills on time.